-Love can be found in the craziest of places.
+Connections can be made in the craziest of places.
 It is no surprise that so many find it in the enchanting and romantic land of Italy.
-Being an American with an Italian partner, I frequently find myself in a conversation with another American that is also in a relationship with an Italian.
-The conversation inevitably goes to the funny cultural differences we sort through on a daily basis.
+If you have been in a relationship with an Italian, you will relate to the funny cultural differences.
 I asked my American expat friends if they would like to contribute to a post on the subject.
 Almost every reply I received began with,

 “Oh my!!!
 Where to begin?”

 Here are a handful of our favorites.

 We all know that Italians have a slightly higher conversational volume than Americans, but why do they have to yell?
 It’s hard enough listening to a conversation on the street and wondering if it’s an argument or just a passionate exchange.
 I’m a bit sensitive to being yelled at, so this one inevitably throws me off. ”I’m not yelling at you, I’m just talking to you!
 We are very passionate people!”

 Finding the balance in understanding that some things are not right or wrong, they are just cultural, is not easy.
 I have learned to be less sensitive, and the last thing I would want to do is suppress that Italian passion!

 There’s no such thing as beating around the bush with an Italian.
 If they think it, they’re going to say it.
 Most of the time, this is a welcome and refreshing change from American culture.
 Though, sometimes, things are best left unsaid.
 On the flip side, if you get a compliment, you can rest assured that it is sincere.